VS Code extension for the Quarto scientific and technical publishing system. This extension provides language support for Quarto

 Render and Preview

-To render and preview, execute the Quarto: Render command.
-You can alternatively use the Ctrl+Shift+K keyboard shortcut, or the Render button at the top right of the editor:
+To render and preview, execute the Quarto: Preview command.
+You can alternatively use the Ctrl+Shift+K keyboard shortcut, or the Preview button at the top right of the editor:

 Render on Save